Chapter 5:

 After taking the money, she goes to one of the packed shelves and takes half a dozen red vials and three green vials.

-She then takes out a waist pouch and neatly puts them all inside.
-Each separated and attached by a strip of leather to prevent them from clinking with one another.
+She then takes out a waist pouch and neatly puts them all inside, each attached to and seperated by a strip of leather to prevent them from clinking against one another.

-“The pouch is free, consider it first time
+“The pouch is free, consider it a first time customer bonus.”

 The gifts don’t just stop there.